radicle-dev/radicle.xyz/_guides/protocol.md

 simply Git repositories stored in a special location on disk.
 Peer data is stored within the same repository using Git [namespaces][gns], where Node IDs are used as the namespace.
-This allows storage to be managed through a partitioned approach where each user maintains their own *local fork* of a repository, as well as forks of other users they have an interest in, all within the same Git repository.
+This allows storage to be managed through a partitioned approach where each user maintains their own *namespace* of a repository, as well as namespaces of other users they have an interest in, all within the same Git repository.
 These copies are then shared among users across the network.

-Each repository fork has a *sole owner and writer* identified by their Node ID and users are only permitted to make changes to their respective fork.
+We can view a peer's namespace as their "soft-fork" of the repository.
+It is their own space for making changes to the repository without affecting other namespaces.
+The peer is the *sole owner and writer* of this namespace, identified, and verified, by their Node ID.

 ### Working vs. Stored Copy